 - Measure residual model risk based on model performance and traced to risk sources.

-Overall model complexity is on the increase, and banks are taking greater model risks because of their increasing reliance and expanded use of models.
-This trend will likely continue, fueled by greater computer processing power, more sophisticated and powerful business solution software, the pace of change in business, and the ever-present pressure for better and faster decisions.
+Overall model complexity is on the increase, and firms – especially banks – are taking greater model risks because of their increasing reliance on and expanded use of models.
+This trend will likely continue, fueled by greater computing power, more sophisticated and powerful business solution software, the pace of change in business, and the ever-present pressure for better and faster decisions.